QUASI-DEV/www/md/faq.md

 ### When is the DAO token sale?

 It will take place early 2016 and will last roughly a month.
-Further details will be released as soon as we have them.
+There is no defined timeframe besides "Soon".
 If you'd like to be notified once things are ready, please sign up to our [mailing list](/dao.html).

+### How much will each DAO token cost?
+This will be announced soon.
+The [smart contracts](https://github.com/slockit/dao) are flexible enough to select any potential denomination.

+### How many DAO token be crated?
+There will be as many tokens as there are purchases.
+The total volume of purchases defines the total volume of tokens.
+If 2,000,000 tokens are purchased, then there will be 2,000,000 tokens created, no more, no less.

+### Will anyone hold 'premined' tokens?

+There will be no 'premine' whatsoever, and no preferential assignment to anyone, including ourselves as individuals or Slock.it UG.
+If members of our team would like to own DAO tokens, they will have to purchase them with their own money: the only tokens in circulation will be the ones purchased during the DAO token sale.

+### Will the DAO token sale accept Bitcoin, Doge, etc.?

+Yes, we have partnered with Shapeshift for the DAO token sale to accept most cryptocurrencies in existence, including Ether, Bitcoin, Litecoin, Dogecoin, MaidsafeCoin, StorjcoinX, Bitshares, Ripple, BitUSD, NXT, DASH, CLAMS and many, many others.

+For larger purchases denominated in cryptocurrencies, we have partnered with both [Bity](https://bity.com/) and [Gatecoin](https://gatecoin.com/).

+Note: The DAO is an Ethereum-based entity and therefore 'speaks' only ether - ether will therefore be the simplest and most cost-effective way to participate directly in the DAO.

 ### Why do a DAO token sale?

+A detailed explanation of the DAO model's advantages can be found on our [blog](https://blog.slock.it/daos-or-how-to-replace-both-the-kickstarter-and-token-presale-models-1b2b8898d6e7#.r9of6ntmh).
+There are however, three main reasons for this choice:

-We're using smart contracts to build on the Ethereum blockchain so people all over the world can be empowered to build a new future for the sharing economy, and in exchange for their early help, they will receive a reward in the form of DAO tokens which hold many benefits.
+- To be inclusive: we're using smart contracts on the Ethereum blockchain so anyone, anywhere in the world can be empowered to build a new future for the sharing economy, and in exchange for their early help, receive a reward in the form of DAO tokens which hold many benefits.

-In order to keep governance fair and decentralized, this DAO will be created so that the funds held by the sharing community will never be centrally managed.
-A small fee will be taken from the profits of each Slock transaction not paid in DAO tokens.
-This will be returned to the DAO, giving it the option to reinvest the profits to support its growth.
+- To incentivize backers: the funds held by the DAO will never be centrally managed.
+A reward, defined as a percentage, will be taken from each rental  transaction initiated by the Ethereum Computer and not paid in DAO tokens.
+These rewards will be sent to the DAO, giving it the option to use the accumulated funds to support its growth.

-DAO tokens holders will be able to vote on important decisions relating to the management of the DAO, including the power to redistribute the profits amongst themselves.
+- To keep governance fair and decentralized: DAO tokens holders will be able to vote on important decisions relating to the management of the DAO, including the power to redistribute its profits amongst themselves.

 ### What are DAO tokens?